-- (7) That as part of a preliminary forecast of assessments and expenditures provided by the City Manager, City Council will consider this information and any other relevant information available to it at that time including the comments of residents provided via a public hearing or other public input opportunities. - (8) That the Council shall hold two budget public hearings on the City Manager's proposed budget in the month following the budget submission by the City Manager and should reserve time for public comment at the scheduled April Public Hearing once the Preliminary Add/Delete list of City Council Budget Proposals and technical adjustments by the Office of Management and Budget has become available and distributed to the community.
-Any additional public hearing shall not conflict with or serve in place of a public hearing regarding the establishment of an effective tax rate as required by the Code of Virginia. - (9) That Council directs City staff to organize at least one virtual public meeting to present the budget to interested residents and solicit input.
-Additionally, City staff shall provide an opportunity for residents and organizations to submit written budget comments to the Council in lieu of or in addition to participation in public meetings. - (10) That Council directs City staff to prepare motions for adoption of the Operating Budget and Capital Improvement Program and a summary of decisions made in the Preliminary or Final Add/Delete work session following the work session.
+- (7) That as part of a preliminary forecast of assessments and expenditures provided by the City Manager, City Council will consider this information and any other relevant information available to it at that time including the comments of residents provided via a public hearing or other public input opportunities. - (8) That the Council shall hold two budget public hearings on the City Manager's proposed budget in the month following the budget submission by the City Manager and should reserve time for public comment at a public hearing once the Preliminary Add/Delete list of City Council Budget Proposals and technical adjustments by the Office of Management and Budget has become available and distributed to the community.
+Any additional public hearing shall not conflict with or serve in place of a public hearing regarding the establishment of an effective tax rate as required by the Code of Virginia.
+Council shall also hold a series of budget work sessions in which the public may attend in-person or virtually to listen as the body discusses topics and questions related to the budget.
+These work sessions will take place after the City Manager's proposed budget and prior to the adoption of the Operating Budget and Capital Improvement Program.
+Finally, all budget questions from members of Council shall be submitted to staff for response as soon as feasible.
+These questions and answers shall be posted on the City of Alexandria's Management and Budget website along with existing budget resources. - (9) That Council directs City staff to organize at least one public meeting to present the budget to interested residents and solicit input.
+Additionally, City staff shall provide an opportunity for residents and organizations to submit written budget comments to the Council in lieu of or in addition to participation in public meetings.
+The written budget comments should be submitted via the City of Alexandria's Management and Budget website. - (10) That Council directs City staff to prepare motions for adoption of the Operating Budget and Capital Improvement Program and a summary of decisions made in the Preliminary or Final Add/Delete work session following the work session.
 Those motions and the summary of final decisions shall be released for public review no later than 24 hours prior to the scheduled adoption. - (11) That City Council shall consider these proposals and endeavor to enact an Operating Budget and Capital Improvement Program that balance the needs of the community with the community's desire and ability to pay for services to meet those needs. - (12) That City Council plans to adopt such a budget resolution.